lmanul/424/index.md

 a petition signed by a majority of the Unit Owners as defined in Section 9 of this Article III having been presented to the Secretary.
-The notice of any special meeting shall state the time and Place of such

-of Unit Owners cannot be held because a quorum has not

--

-meeting and the purpose thereof.
-No business shall-be transacted at a special meeting except as stated in the notice.
+The notice of any special meeting shall state the time and Place of such meeting and the purpose thereof.
+No business shall be transacted at a special meeting except as stated in the notice.

 ### Section 4.
 Notice of Meetings.